Select PROFESSIONAL ORGANIZATIONS FOR MATH AND SCIENCE STUDENTS

 Society of Physics Students (SPS)

 The Society of Physics Students is a professional association explicitly designed for students.
 Membership is open to anyone interested in physics.
-The only requirement for membership is that you be interested in physics.
-Besides physics majors, members of SPS include majors in chemistry, computer science, engineering, geology, mathematics, medicine and other fields.
+Besides physics majors, members of SPS include majors in chemistry, computer science, earth science, mathematics, and other fields.
 Membership dues for this society are $24 per year.

 American Physical Society (APS)

 APS is an advocate for research funding and science education, and provides scientific expertise on issues, such as energy and the environment and also informs the general public about physics.
 APS members benefit from many educational and diversity programs.
 Students enrolled full-time in an educational institution qualify for membership at the reduced rate of $34.
-The greatest thing about becoming an APS member is that as a student, your first year of membership is free.
+And as a student, your first year of membership in APS is free.

 IEEE Computer Society